 Norfolk County Council adopted the Mineral Site Specific Allocations DPD in October 2013.
-By the end of 2016 no planning application had been submitted for the extraction of carstone at the allocated site.
+By the end of 2017 no planning application had been submitted for the extraction of carstone at the allocated site.

-Therefore, 1.42 mt of allocated carstone resource remains at the end of 2016.
-Up to March 2016 no planning applications were in the process of being determined for allocated carstone resources.
+Therefore, 1.42 mt of allocated carstone resource remains at the end of 2017.
+No planning applications were in the process of being determined for allocated carstone resources.

-As shown in Table 14, the permitted reserve was 2.05mt on 31/12/2016 and the carstone landbank on 31/12/2015 was 20.7 years.
-The 10 year average sales of carstone in the period to the end of 2016 were 98,839 tonnes per annum.
-Based on this 10 year sales average, the remaining allocated site would provide 14.4 years of carstone resource.
-This resource plus the existing permitted reserve would last until 2051.
+As shown in Table 14, the permitted reserve was 1.95mt on 31/12/2017 and the carstone landbank on 31/12/2017 was 21.9 years.
+The 10 year average sales of carstone in the period to the end of 2017 were 88,958 tonnes per annum.
+Based on this 10 year sales average, the remaining allocated site would provide 16 years of carstone resource.
+This resource plus the existing permitted reserve would last until 2056.

 Therefore, the permitted and allocated sites together would provide sufficient resources past the end of the plan period (2026).
-On this basis there is not currently a requirement to review the Minerals SSA DPD.